 - Baby wearing Promotes Attachment: Baby wearing allows you to bond with your baby and learn to meet your child’s needs more quickly.
 Baby wearing even assists mothers who might be suffering from depression to nurture their babies with less effort.
 Preemies and sick-infants even grow and heal faster when worn, especially when the baby and parent are skin-to-skin.
 This is sometimes called “Kangaroo care”, and is increasingly practiced in hospital neonatal intensive care units.

-No wonder more and more Western parents are baby wearing these days; It should be no surprise that that what has worked for parents for thousands of years works just as well when adapted for modern times!
+No wonder more and more Western parents are baby wearing and get benefits of baby wearing these days; It should be no surprise that that what has worked for parents for thousands of years works just as well when adapted for modern times!

 Disclaimer: The opinions expressed/shared in the blog above are personal opinions of the writer.
 Berrytree recommends you consult with your doctor/pediatrician/family before instinctively following any suggested steps